 The shares are much simpler these days.
 We invest in a couple of different UK index tracker funds, and a few LICs in Australia.
 Not many individual stocks at all, just the odd one when it takes our fancy.
 So I bought Commonwealth Bank in the mid $60s during the Royal Commission.
 But mostly its ultra-low-cost funds and LICs when we have spare cash.

-Dave: You hold shares and property in both Australia and the UK.
+You hold shares and property in both Australia and the UK.
 Do you feel international diversification is a must?
-Or does it just suit your circumstances because of your UK background?
+Or does it just suit your circumstances?

 Pete Wargent: The latter for us.
 But I don’t know if that’s essential for most people.
 I really like Aussie shares because the dividend yields can be double the MSCI global average, and the tax benefits are comparatively attractive.
 But if someone said they wanted to get exposure to international shares too for the diversification, I’d find it hard to disagree with them.
 It’s horses for courses.

 Do you target an allocation between asset classes and countries?
 Or do you simply invest where you see attractive opportunities at the time?

 Pete Wargent: Ideally it would be great to have a balance of everything split across countries.
 But for us there’s been a bit of following the opportunities as well.
 So we don’t obsess over it.
 For me, I just want to keep moving forward in whichever way seems best at the time.